digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 You can think of a byte as a container that holds a certain amount of bits.

 Computers are built to handle specific byte lengths.
 Some handle 8-bit bytes, others 16, or 32.
-For simplicity's sake, for the rest of the lesson, we will work with a fictional 8-bit system.

 -->